 So, these overgrown, coconut-smashing, kitten-eating crustaceans are basically hermit crabs on steroids, but they actually do spend some of their life cycle in the same manner as their daintier cousins.

 Coconut crabs spend most of their lives on land, but they start out in the ocean.
 On the new moon, a female coconut crab deposits larvae (which she's been carrying around in her abdomen since they were just fertilized eggs) into the ocean, and the babies float around in the currents for a month or so before dropping to the seafloor and finding nice, cozy snail shells to move into.
-Just like your childhood hermit crab friend, coconut crab babies move in and out of shells as they bulk up and get used to living on land.
+Just like your childhood hermit crab friend, young coconut crabs move in and out of shells as they bulk up and get used to living on land.
 After about a year, the teens of the species eventually find there are no shells left on the beach large enough to accommodate their bulk, so they move out altogether.
-From here on out, they live the rest of their lives out of the water — they'll drown if totally submerged.
+From here on out, they live the rest of their lives out of the water — coconut crabs will drown if totally submerged.

 But their most important source of food is coconuts, because coconuts seem to be what allows them to achieve the gigantism they're known for.